valler/withastro-language-tools-issue-584-repro-repo/README.md

 A repro repo for [withastro/language-tools #584](https://github.com/withastro/language-tools/issues/584).

+*The issue has been closed.
+Like in this case, the unexpected behavior is or was due to a missconfiguration, not an actual bug.*

 ## How to fix

 Make sure your astro files are included in your `tsconfig.json`: